ldes89150/pylaserkbd/README.md

 - pylaserkb.py: A module provides core function for processing image, retriving characterstic point, and mapping coordinates between image and desktop surface.
 - main.py: A simple program provides a simple GUI interference for users to setup environmental parameters and type with it.

+All sourc code is released under the terms of the GNU General Public License.
 ## Dependence
 ### Ubuntu
 ```